 - Design public infrastructure to include pedestrian and bicycle amenities.
 (North 32nd, Kierland Commons, Greenbelt) - Integrate trees and shade into the design of new development and redevelopment projects throughout Phoenix.
-(Triple Crown development/neighborhood near 52nd and Grovers, Kierland Commons) - Development should be designed to include increased amenities for transit, pedestrian and bicyclists, such as shade, water, seating, bus shelters, wider sidewalks, bike racks, pedestrian scale lighting and way-finding.
+(Triple Crown development/neighborhood near 52nd and Grovers, Kierland Commons) - Development should be designed to include increased amenities for transit, pedestrian and bicyclists, such as shade, water, seating, bus shelters, wider sidewalks, bike racks, pedestrian scale lighting and wayfinding.
 (Light Rail Station along Central Avenue) - Promote development in compact cores, centers and corridors that are connected by roads and transit, and are designed to encourage walking and bicycling.
-(Kierland Commons) - Protect the neighborhood's view of open space, mountains, and manmade or natural landmarks.
+(Kierland Commons) - Protect open space, mountains, and man-made or natural landmarks.
 (North 32nd)